Here are answers to some of the most frequently asked questions.

 Help Build™ carbon offsets fix a market failure that is preventing the development of many high quality community-based projects.

 Careful screening.
 Our supply team estimates that they evaluate 10 or more projects for every one that meets our requirements.
 For us to commit to help build a project, it must not be able to go forward or operate successfully without our financial commitment.
 In addition, it must have a substantial likelihood of successful implementation or operation with our financial commitment: it must meet the requirements of one of the leading carbon offset standards, and it must have other benefits for the community in which it is located.

-Part of actually helping build new carbon projects is committing to them while they are still being developed, when some uncertainties remain.
-If your project is not built with NativeEnergy's support for any reason, your purchase price will help build an alternate project within one year following the date by which your target project was to come on line.
+Central to the Help Build™ model is committing to invest in new carbon projects while they are still being developed, when some uncertainties remain.
+If your project is not built with NativeEnergy's support for any reason, your purchase price will transfer to an alternate Help Build™ project within one year following the date by which your target project was to come on line.
 For more details, view Terms & Conditions.

 For each of our Help Build™ projects, we have a third party validate the project’s expected carbon offset production over the term of our purchase, which is typically 10 years.
 We don’t sell all of the expected carbon offset production.
 Instead, we reserve a portion in a separate “buffer pool.”
 The buffer pool is typically the expected generation during the last year or two of our contract with the project (the buffer period).